 Partnership in Baccalaureate Education.
-The Partnership in Baccalaureate Education, an agreement between Chandler-Gilbert Community College and East campus, is coordinated through East College.
-Through this partnership, East campus students take first-year composition courses and courses that meet lower-division ASU General Studies requirements.
-They are listed in "General Studies," page 92.
-These courses, combined with introductory courses within the major, are available in an innovative and integrated first-year curriculum designed to foster academic success.
+The Partnership in Baccalaureate Education, an agreement between Chandler-Gilbert Community College and Polytechnic campus, is coordinated through East College.
+Through this partnership, students take first-year composition courses and courses that meet lower-division ASU General Studies requirements.
+They are listed in "General Studies," page 93.
+These courses, combined with introductory courses within the major, are available in an innovative and integrated firstyear curriculum designed to foster academic success.
 Students can also take major prerequisite courses, introductory language courses, and other lower-division courses of general interest through the partnership.
 These courses automatically transfer to ASU each semester.